sebaswvv/SebasJan/README.md

 * 🌍  I'm based in The Netherlands
 * ✉️  You can contact me at [690592@student.inholland.nl](mailto:690592@student.inholland.nl)
-* 🧠  I'm learning Springboot 3 for building and API
+* 🧠  I'm learning Springboot 3 for building an API & Data science + Machine Learning

 Currently, I am working on:
   -  Projects and assignments from school.